-Increasingly, American institutions — colleges and universities, businesses, government, the media and even our children’s schools — are enforcing a cynical and intolerant orthodoxy.
-This orthodoxy requires us to view each other based on immutable characteristics like skin color, gender and sexual orientation.
+Increasingly, American institutions—colleges and universities, businesses, government, the media and even our children’s schools—are enforcing a cynical and intolerant orthodoxy.
+This orthodoxy requires us to identify ourselves and each other based on immutable characteristics like skin color, gender, and sexual orientation.
 It pits us against one another, and diminishes what it means to be human.

 Today, almost 70 years after Brown v.
 Board of Education ushered in the Civil Rights Movement, there is an urgent need to reaffirm and advance its core principles.
 To insist on our common humanity.
 To demand that we are each entitled to equality under the law.
 To bring about a world in which we are all judged by the content of our character and not by the color of our skin.

 The Foundation Against Intolerance and Racism (FAIR) is a nonpartisan organization dedicated to advancing civil rights and liberties for all Americans, and promoting a common culture based on fairness, understanding, and humanity.

 Being pro-human is advocating for one human race, individual civil rights and liberties, and compassionate opposition to racism and intolerance that is rooted in dignity and our common humanity.

 Fairness.
 “I seek to treat everyone equally without regard to skin color or other immutable characteristics.
 I believe in applying the same rules to everyone, and reject disparagement of individuals based on the circumstances of their birth.”

 Understanding.
 “I am open-minded.
 I seek to understand opinions or behavior that I do not necessarily agree with.
 I pursue the objective truth through honest inquiry.
 I am tolerant and consider points of view that are in conflict with my convictions.”

 Humanity.
 “I recognize that every person has a unique identity, that our shared humanity is precious, and that it is up to all of us to defend and protect the civic culture that unites us.”